emilyjspencer/Questions-checklist/ruby.md

 * what is array.last
 * what is array.each
 * what is array.reverse
-* what is array.inert
+* what is array.invert
-* what is array.po
+* what is array.pop
 * what is array.push
 * what is array.rotate
 * what is array.shuffle